 NJ Cannabis Licenses Debate

 Council Vice President Sam Joshi, who’s running for Mayor with the endorsement of Governor Phil Murphy, made the motion to introduce the ordinance.

 Council President Bob Diehl explained the second hearing would be a special meeting for hearing on August 19th in time for the August 21st deadline.

 “We had to come up with a plan,” said Councilman Richard Brescher, who chaired their sub-committee on cannabis.

-He noted they could have competition from other towns if they don’t act which would hurt them, noting neighboring Highland Park’s passage of a progressive cannabis ordinance allowing dispensaries and lounges.
+He noted they could compete with other towns if they don’t act.
+It could hurt them.
+Neighboring Highland Park’s passage of a progressive cannabis ordinance allowed dispensaries and lounges.

 Brescher said they looked at Iman Ave. as a possible site for cannabis companies but noted it’s not far away enough residents.
 The area they examined on Talmadge Rd. had similar issues.

 “If there were more time, we might have looked at other areas in town,” he said.

 “You did guys did some homework,” Bob Diamond said on the cannabis establishment law.
 He praised them for not doing an outright ban, which was almost a possibility.